Basillica/Basillica/README.md

 ## Current Focus

-* 🎯 I’m currently working on **["a personal project to learn advanced React concepts," "contributing to a specific open-source project"]**.
+* 🎯 I’m currently working on **a personal project to learn advanced React concepts, contributing to a specific open-source project**.

 ## Let's Connect